 Where to Place a Fire Pit

-Where you choose to place a fire pit will, of course, depend on where you live.
+Where you choose to place an outdoor fire pit will, of course, depend on the outdoor space available where you live.
 It will depend on any local regulations that apply, and on the overall layout and design of your garden.
-Of course, you should always check that fire pits are allowed where you live before considering one for your property.
+Of course, you should always check that they are allowed where you live before considering one for your property.

 As a general rule of thumb, however, fire pits should be: